 The PDAT finalized its survey work in July 2016.
 It has been conducting fieldwork this month and is expected to continue to do so in September 2016.
 A final report, with the PDAT’s recommendations and “lessons learned” is not expected until later this year.

 II.
-What Does This Mean for My Medicaid Dental Practice?
+What Will Texas Medicaid Dental Audits Mean for My Dental Practice?

 Assuming the PDAT’s Final Report is issued in November or December 2016, we anticipate that audits and investigations flowing from their review may begin as soon as Spring 2017.
 It is therefore imperative that you take steps today to better ensure that your Medicaid dental practice fully complies with all applicable laws and regulations.